ebbruns/golfScorer/README.md

 Things which will be developed in the future include:

-- Ability to view all scores
+x Ability to view all scores (added 9/28)
 - Ability to write scores to file/read scores from file
 - GUI (I don't think my mom likes Eclipse)
 - Ability to dictate a minimum number of games for a golfer to have played to be considered in the final rankings
 - Cleaning of inputs, use of try/catch to avoid crashes.
+- Ability to delete golfers and scores
+- Ability to modify golfers and scores